Eminence (style)

-His Eminence (abbreviation H.Em. or HE) is a style of reference for high nobility, still in use in various religious contexts.
+His Eminence (abbreviated H.Em. or HE) is a style of reference for high nobility, still in use in various religious contexts.

 Catholicism

 The style remains in use as the official style or standard form of address in reference to a cardinal of the Catholic Church, reflecting his status as a Prince of the Church.

-A longer, and more formal, title is "His (or Your when addressing the cardinal directly) Most Reverend Eminence".
+A longer, and more formal, title is "His [or Your when addressing the cardinal directly] Most Reverend Eminence".

 Patriarchs of Eastern Catholic Churches who are also cardinals may be addressed as "His Eminence" or by the style particular to Catholic patriarchs, His Beatitude.

-When the Grand Master of the Sovereign Military Order of Malta, the head of state of their sovereign territorial state comprising the island of Malta until 1797, who had already been made a Reichsfürst (i.e., prince of the Holy Roman Empire) in 1607, became (in terms of honorary order of precedence, not in the actual church hierarchy of ordained ministers) the most senior official after the most junior member of the cardinals in 1630, he was also awarded the hybrid style His Most Eminent Highness (abbreviation HMEH) to recognize his status as a type of Prince of the Church.
+In 1630, the Grand Master of the Sovereign Military Order of Malta was awarded the hybrid style His Most Eminent Highness (abbreviation HMEH) to recognize his status as a type of Prince of the Church, by precedence the most senior official after the most junior member of the cardinals.
+He had already been made a Reichsfürst (i.e., prince of the Holy Roman Empire) in 1607.

 The Prince and Grand Master of the contemporary Sovereign Military Order of Malta is still styled His Most Eminent Highness.
-Styles such as "His Grand Eminence" or "His Eminent Grace" amongst others were used as well, some formalized by the pope or other powers, such as monarchs.
+Styles such as "His Grand Eminence" or "His Eminent Grace" amongst others were used as well, some formalized by the Pope or other powers, such as monarchs.
 However, many others were simply the personal preference of the cardinal and by the merit of other earthly offices.

 While the term is shunned by many individuals of other faiths or denominations of Christianity, the title is officially maintained in international diplomacy without regard for its doctrinal, philosophical and theological origins.

 Eastern Orthodox Church

-Archbishops under the Ecumenical Patriarchate and metropolitans in the Eastern Orthodox Church are addressed with the style of "Eminence".
+Archbishops under the Ecumenical Patriarchate (those who are not the primates of autocephalous churches) and metropolitans in the Eastern Orthodox Church are addressed with the style of "Eminence".
 Archbishops of independent churches are addressed with the style of "Beatitude".
 Titular metropolitans are addressed with the style of "Excellency".

-The Ecumenical Patriarch of Constantinople is styled "His All-Holiness", and so is, exceptionally, the Metropolitan Bishop of Thessaloniki.
-The patriarchs of Alexandria, Antiochia and Jerusalem, as well as the Serbian, Bulgarian and Russian patriarchs are referred to as "His Holiness", while Romanian Patriarchs are referred to as "His Beatitude".
+The Ecumenical Patriarch of Constantinople and the Metropolitan Bishop of Thessaloniki (when they are inside their territorial jurisdictions) are styled "His All-Holiness".

+The patriarchs of Alexandria, Antiochia and Jerusalem, as well as the Serbian, Bulgarian and Russian patriarchs, are referred to as "His Holiness", while Romanian Patriarchs are referred to as "His Beatitude".
 The patriarch of the Georgian Orthodox Church is a unique exception, being addressed as "His Holiness and Beatitude".

 Oriental Orthodoxy

-In Oriental Orthodoxy, bishops holding the rank of metropolitan are referred to as "His Eminence".
+In Oriental Orthodoxy, Archbishops holding the rank of metropolitan are referred to as "His Eminence".

-In Syriac Orthodox Church the Catholicose of India who is also the Maphrian of the East is referred to as "His Beatitude Catholicose".
+In Syriac Orthodox Church the Catholicos of the East who is also the Maphrian of the East and the Bishop holding the ecclesiastical office of the Catholicos of India is referred to as "His Beatitude Catholicose".